-- 2 In order of precedence from wearer's right to left: (i) SAR Foundation Lamplighter Award Medal; (ii) Arthur M. King Eagle Scout Contest Medal; (iii) JROTC Endowment Medal (2010); (iv) Dr. Joseph Warren Medal for Orations (2012); (v) Thomas Jefferson Medal for Support of the Essay Contest (2012); (vi) Americanism Youth Awards Medal (2014); (vii) Benjamin Franklin Medal (2019); (viii) Sgt.
-Joseph Plumb Martin Outstanding Youth Member Supporter Medal (2021). - 3 The order of precedence for wearing NSSAR District Service & Membership Medals within that District is determined by the individual District.
-When a Compatriot wears medals from multiple districts, the district medals are order based on the district order of precedence and then grouped by district based on the geographical listing of districts as detailed in the Protocol section (see Volume IV). - 4 The order of precedence for wearing SAR State Society Medals within that State Society is determined by the individual State Society.
-When a Compatriot wears medals from multiple state societies, the state society medals are ordered based on the state society order of precedence and then grouped by state society based on the chartering date of each state society (see Volume II). - 5 The order of precedence would be from wearer's right to left, with the most recent Annual Congress medal having the lower precedence (i.e., the farthest left).
+- 3 In order of precedence from wearer's right to left: (i) SAR Foundation Lamplighter Award Medal; (ii) Arthur M. King Eagle Scout Contest Medal; (iii) JROTC Endowment Medal (2010); (iv) Dr. Joseph Warren Medal for Orations (2012); (v) Thomas Jefferson Medal for Support of the Essay Contest (2012); (vi) Americanism Youth Awards Medal (2014); (vii) Benjamin Franklin Medal (2019); (viii) Sgt.
+Joseph Plumb Martin Outstanding Youth Member Supporter Medal (2021); and (ix) SAR Historic Preservation Medal. - 4 The order of precedence for wearing NSSAR District Service & Membership Medals within that District is determined by the individual District.
+When a Compatriot wears medals from multiple districts, the district medals are ordered based on the district order of precedence and then grouped by district based on the geographical listing of districts as detailed in the Protocol section (see Volume IV). - 5 The order of precedence for wearing SAR State Society Medals within that State Society is determined by the individual State Society.
+When a Compatriot wears medals from multiple state societies, the state society medals are ordered based on the state society order of precedence and then grouped by state society based on the chartering date of each state society (see Volume II). - 6 The order of precedence for wearing SAR Chapter Medals shall be determined by the State Society chartering that particular Chapter.
+When a Compatriot wears medals from multiple state societies or chapters, the chapter medals are ordered based on the chartering state society's order of precedence (or if none exists, the issuing chapter's order of precedence) and then grouped by state society chartering date (see Volume II). - 7 The order of precedence would be from wearer's right to left, with the most recent Annual Congress medal having the lower precedence (i.e., the farthest left).